The Band

 Scott Pegram

 Founded by thrash metal/rock fans & guitarists Tom Dillon and Randy Pringle at the tail end of the 90’s, and joined by Billy Beggs on drums, the band recorded & released the Momentum EP in 2003.
 Shortly afterward Chris Semonik joined on lead guitar, and Yigga DIgga recorded their self-titled first full-length album in 2007 before bowing out of the scene for several years.
 The band regrouped in 2012 and began work on a new studio offering.
 Replacing Pringle with bassist Bill Colflesh during the sessions, they released their second album Faded Glory in 2016 to critical acclaim.
 Discontent to rest, the band returned to the studio shortly thereafter with new drummer Scott Pegram in tow to begin working on an ambitious third album.
-Released in 2019, No Limiter marked a renewed focus on songwriting & arrangement, groove & melody, and showcasing the vocals while still retaining the signature guitar riffs the band is known for.
-The band has always been known to experiment, incorporating things like samples & guest musicians, and this time was no different as the band incorporated an instrumental track, harmonica, and even violin & classical guitar on a pair of epic numbers that sit nicely amidst the more concise radio cuts.
+Released in 2019, No Limiter marked a renewed focus on songwriting & arrangement, groove & melody, and showcasing the lyrics while still retaining the signature guitar riffs the band is known for.
+The band has always been known to experiment, incorporating things like samples & guest musicians, and this time was no different as the band incorporated an instrumental track, harmonica, and even violin, mandolin, & classical guitar on a pair of epic numbers that sit nicely amidst the more concise radio cuts.